zeehio/cll-chromatin/metadata/literature/literature.md

 - Stage 0: no adenopathy, hepatosplenomegaly, anemia, or thrombocytopenia.
 - Stage I: lymphadenopathy without hepatosplenomegaly, anemia, or thrombocytopenia.
 - Stage II: either hepatomegaly or splenomegaly with or without lymphadenopathy.
-- Stage III: anemia (hemoglobin <11 g/dL) with or without lymphadenopathy, hepatomegaly, or splenomegaly.
+- Stage III: anemia (hemoglobin less than 11 g/dL) with or without lymphadenopathy, hepatomegaly, or splenomegaly.
-- Stage IV: characterized by absolute lymphocytosis and thrombocytopenia (<100,000/mm3) with or without lymphadenopathy, hepatomegaly, splenomegaly, or anemia.
+- Stage IV: characterized by absolute lymphocytosis and thrombocytopenia (less than 100,000/mm3) with or without lymphadenopathy, hepatomegaly, splenomegaly, or anemia.

 #### Binet Classification